MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/PkgConf.md

 ## Configuration

-To configure PkgConf for install into our cross-compilation root, run the following command:
+To configure PkgConf for install into our build root, run the following command:

 ```bash
 ./configure --prefix=/usr                         \